Jewish Kalam: Maimonides' characterization

 Maimonides continues in that section to provide a history of Kalamic thought, its sources and subsequent development, and then proceeds to condemn a certain laxity of thought to be found in this philosophical school.
 In particular, Maimonides takes strong issue with the Kalamic proof of God's existence and unity from the Creation of the World in time.
 While Maimonides himself does regard the world as having been created ex nihilo (rather than being eternally existing, as Aristotle would have it), Maimonides also considers this proposition as being far from obvious, and in all likelihood not susceptible to proof.
 He thus regards the Kalamic approach as starting from a position of convenience rather than from an irrefutable premise, and their methodology as being entirely tainted by their eagerness to produce certain results which support their prior beliefs.

 Additionally he considers their premises to "run counter to the nature of existence that is perceived."
 He writes that "every one of their premises, with few exceptions, is contradicted by what is perceived of the nature of that which exists, so that doubts come up with regard to them."
-However, it can be noted below, that in many cases the Kalamists were indeed more prescient than Maimonides himself in their beliefs regarding the discrete nature of matter, existence of vacuum, and other physical characteristics of the natural world.
+However, in many cases the Kalamists were indeed more prescient than Maimonides himself in their beliefs regarding the discrete nature of matter, existence of vacuum, and other physical characteristics of the natural world.